I am guilty of falling for the bright lights, cheering crowds and heroic stories from the 2017 London

 enough to secure myself a place for the 2018 event!

-Let me say first, I am not an experienced or frequent runner.
+Let me first say, I am not an experienced or a frequent runner.

 convinced myself slightly more to like running.
 However, I have been battling with iliotibial band

-So, I am on week three, staring down the track at 14 more weeks of training.
-Along this journey I am
+I am now on week three, staring down the track at 14 more weeks of training.
+Along this journey, I am

 going to be sharing little tips, tricks or pieces of advice regarding my training programme and any